javighawk/BXDrone/README.md

 =======
 Lastest version of BXDrone software for Arduino and Computer (Java).

+IMU used in this version is the MPU9150 purchased in SparkFun (https://www.sparkfun.com/products/11486).

 Libraries needed:
 - For the Arduino program: PID library, version 1.0.1: Can be downloaded here http://playground.arduino.cc/Code/PIDLibrary